-Launched at CES 2016, the Polar Balance scale features a large display, to ensure that the digits are easily readable, and a splash-proof glass design.
-The scale will provide you with your weight and BMI, and can be used by up to 10 different people.
+Launched last year, the Polar Balance scale features a large display, to ensure that the digits are easily readable, and a splash-proof glass design.
+The scale provides you with your weight and BMI, and can be used by up to 10 different people.
 The biggest selling point of this device though, is the software.

-Once you have set a personal goal, the app and web service will provide you with motivational guidance on how to reach your daily activity goal.
+Once you have customised the settings, the app and web service will provide you with motivational guidance on how to reach your daily activity goal.
 The app works on the basis that 60% of the excess calories should be cut from your diet and 40% should be burned with activity.

 Daily activities such as steps, distance and calories are recorded from one of Polar’s fitness trackers (if you own one), and the food intake you will need to record manually.
-A promising aspect and a novel feature of the app is the beautifully designed Weight Loss Speedometer.
-A graphic that gives you an easy way to see how close you are to reaching your weight goals.
+A interesting aspect is the beautifully designed Weight Loss Speedometer.
+A graphic that visually shows how close you are to reaching your weight goals.

-The Yunmai scale comes from a Chinese manufacturer and retails for about half of the price of most other scales on this page.
-You wouldn’t know this, however, by looking at its features.
-Rather impressively, the scale measures 10 different body composition statics, including weight, BMI, BMR, hydration, bone mass, body age and more.
+The Yunmai scale comes from a Chinese manufacturer and is another great budget option.
+Rather impressively, the scale measures 10 different body composition stats, including weight, BMI, BMR, hydration, bone mass, body age and more.
 It also comes with a well designed app that offers you guidance to help you reach your goals.

 The app itsself is impressive and shows a wealth of data.
-It does take some getting used to.
 You can chart your weight fluctuations on a daily, weekly, monthly and yearly basis.
-You will also get a composite ‘Health score’ each time you weigh yourself.
-We are not sure exactly how this is calculated, presumably a combination of all the metrics.
-And the app will assign you a ‘Fitness Age’ score.
+You will also get a composite ‘Health score’ each time you weigh yourself and a ‘Fitness Age’ score.

 Also, we have to commend Yunmai.
 Rather than just providing you with raw data and letting you make sense of it, the company tries to show you what exactly you need to do to improve your health.
 After all, a thin person is not in every case healthier than an overweight person.